 - a.
 Do not use food or drink near your Chromebook. - b.
-Be careful when inserting and removing all cords, cables, and accessories. (ie mice and head - c.
+Be careful when inserting and removing all cords, cables, and accessories. (ie mice and headphones) - c.
 Do not leave the power cord plugged in when transporting your Chromebook. - d.
-While walking in the hallways, your Chromebook should be in your closed case (for grades 6-12). - e.
+While walking in the hallways, your Chromebook should be in your closed and in a case (for grades 6-12).
+Closed for elementary school students. - e.
 Do not carry your Chromebook by the screen or with the screen open. - f.
 Do not write or draw on the Chromebook. - g.
-Do not place additional stickers, decals, or other adhesives to your Chromebook. - h.
+Do not place additional stickers, decals, or other adhesives on your Chromebook.

+- h.
 Chromebooks will have Freedom Area School District identification.
-This SHOULD NOT be removed or altered.
+This SHOULD NOT be removed or altered. - i.

-- i.
 Do not leave your Chromebook in an area that could become very cold or very hot (such as in a car). - j.
 Do not leave your Chromebook in an area that is unsupervised. - k.
-When students are not using a Chromebook, they should be stored in a locked locker or in a safe place designated by a teacher (ie- a locked classroom). - I. Students should not expect to charge their Chromebooks at school. - If your Chromebook runs out of battery, students will be required to check out a used Chromebook from the library.
+When students are not using a Chromebook, they should be stored in a locked locker or in a safe place designated by a teacher (ie- a locked classroom). - I. Students should not expect to charge their Chromebooks at school.
+(6-12 Students) Elementary are expected to plug them in every night in classroom cart. - If your Chromebook runs out of battery, students will be required to check out a used Chromebook from the library.
 This device must be returned by the end of the school day.